dotnet/docs/docs/architecture/dapr-for-net-developers/serviceinvocation.md

 ## What it solves

 Making calls between services in a distributed application may appear easy, but there are many challenges involved.
-For example,...
+For example, ...

-- How do you even where the other services are?
+- How do you even know where the other services are?
-- Once you've get a service address, how do you call that service securely?
+- Once you've got a service address, how do you call that service securely?
 - What happens if that call fails?
-- How do you handle retries when shot-lived [transient errors](https://docs.microsoft.com/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/transient-fault-handling) occur?
+- How do you handle retries when short-lived [transient errors](https://docs.microsoft.com/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/transient-fault-handling) occur?

 Lastly, as distributed applications can consist of many different services, capturing insights into the application and service call graphs are critical to diagnose production issues.